-When you seek care at our office, you are assured that Dr. Gabriel and his staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Drs.
+Cicero and Gabriel and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses magnification loupes to enhance the precision of patient care.